sabaiitj/Climate-Change-Survey/README.md

 ## The Data

-We used the following dataset available on the website of Pew Research Centre.The link to it can be found [here].(https://climatecommunication.yale.edu/visualizations-data/ycom-us/)
+We used the following dataset available on the website of Yale climate communication website.The link to it can be found [here].(https://climatecommunication.yale.edu/visualizations-data/ycom-us/)

 ## Notebooks Descriptions